ciptard/jariscms/README.md

 5. field; - The fields ending
 6. row; - The rows ending

-It is a really simple syntax and easy to parse with php built in functions so im sure you understand the database file format.
-Is simple and easy.
+It is a really simple syntax and easy to parse with php built in functions.

 ## Install

-For installing Jaris CMS this is what you want to read :-)
+For installing Jaris CMS just copy the source files to a directory on your public_html directory and visit it on the browser to launch the installer.

 ### Requirements

 * PHP 5 or greater (It could be fixed to work with php 4 too)
 * PHP GD library to manage images.
-    * Linux OS (or set of unix tools for windows like rm, mv, cp, etc)
 * Write permission for the data directory (at least 755)
 * Apache with mod rewrite for clean url system (you can disable clean url)
-    * Modify settings.php to meet your needs.
+* Modify settings.php to meet your needs. (optional)

 ### Url Rewriting